Save Irish Farming

 Kid’s Poster Competition

-We are seeking entries for a poster competition.
-The poster must deliver a strong message to the people of Dublin that farm families want a future too and that the next generation want to farm.
-The winning entry will be displayed at the event.
-All children under 12 are eligible to enter.
+As part of our Save Irish Farming rally, we held a poster competition.
+The poster must deliver a strong message to people that farm families want a future too and that the next generation want to farm.